drransom/TaskForce/README.md

 - [X] Review tasks up or down
 - [X] Change task votes
 - [X] Kill off Taskers when they fail for the last time
+- [X] See Tasker "alive" status based on join table

 ### Account Creation and Sessions